ycchen218/Pytorch-to-TensorRT-example/README.md

 python main.py
 ```
 The main.py file incude function as following:
-1. Train the mnist classifier ans save the model in .pt file.
+1. Train the mnist classifier and save the model in .pt file.
 2. Convert the .pt file to .onnx file.
 3. Convert the .onnx file to .trt file.
 ## Inference the .trt model